Areas of Expertise

 - Legal Writing

-Craig T. Smith joined the Carolina Law faculty in 2010 and serves as a Clinical Professor of Law and Assistant Dean for the Writing and Learning Resources Center.
-That center operates Carolina’s nationally ranked legal writing program and a growing Academic Excellence Program.
-His teaching and research interests focus mainly on legal research and writing.
-He has served on the editorial boards of several journals, chaired accreditation teams for the American Bar Association, and been the president and a board member of the Association of Legal Writing Directors.
+Craig T. Smith joined the Carolina Law faculty in 2010 and now serves as Clinical Professor of Law, Associate Dean for Academic Affairs, and Assistant Dean for the Writing and Learning Resources Center.
+That center operates Carolina’s nationally ranked legal writing program and an Academic Excellence Program.

 Smith attended Michigan Law School, serving on its law review and graduating cum laude.
 He practiced law at Pierce Atwood in Portland, Maine, worked for a court and a ministry in Germany as a Bosch Fellow, and earned an LL.M. magna cum laude from the Universitaet Potsdam.
 He also clerked for Judge James Carr of the U.S. District Court for the Northern District of Ohio, taught at Penn State’s Dickinson School of Law, and directed the legal writing program at Vanderbilt University Law School.

 - LL.M. (magna cum laude), Universitäet Potsdam (Germany) (1995)

 - J.D. (cum laude), University of Michigan at Ann Arbor (1991)